Continuing Education Activity

 Diffuse idiopathic skeletal hyperostosis (DISH) is a degenerative disorder characterized by ossification in the spine occurring primarily in the anterior longitudinal ligament, paravertebral tissues, and peripheral aspect of the annulus fibrosus.
 Similar to AS, the DISH may present with a history of postural changes and back pain.
 Unlike AS, which is an inflammatory disorder, the DISH does not have inflammatory characteristics such as morning stiffness or improvement with exercise but not with rest.
 DISH also shows no evidence of sacroiliitis on radiographs.

-While the younger age of onset in AS patients is associated with poorer function outcomes, severe physical disability is uncommon.
+While the younger age of onset in ankylosing spondylitis (AS) patients is associated with poorer function outcomes, severe physical disability is uncommon.
 Most patients remain fully functional and able to work.
-Patients with severe, long-standing disease have greater mortality compared with the general population, predominantly due to cardiovascular complications.
+Patients with the severe, long-standing disease have greater mortality compared with the general population, predominantly due to cardiovascular complications.

 - Aortic regurgitation